dmurchison/skewl/MAT_243/mod_3/hypothesis_testing/pop_proportion/pop_proportion.md

 ### Given a randomly selected sample taken from a population

 - 1 **Set the Null and Alternative Hypotheses**: Define the null hypothesis Ho and the alternative hypothesis Ha.
+Ho: p = Po and Ha: p != Po, p < Po, or p > Po. where p is the sample proportion and Po is the hypothesized population proportion.
 - 2 **Calculate the Test Statistic**: Calculate the z-statistic from the sample data.

   ```py